trackmania-rl/tmrl/README.md

 ## Introduction

-`tmrl` is a python framework designed to help you train Artificial Intelligences (AIs) through deep Reinforcement Learning (RL), for your own robots or real-time video games.
+`tmrl` is a python framework designed to help you train Artificial Intelligences (AIs) through deep Reinforcement Learning (RL) in real-time applications (robots, video-games, high-frequency control...).

-As a fun and safe robot proxy for vision-based autonomous driving, `tmrl` features a readily-implemented example pipeline in the TrackMania 2020 video game.
+As a fun and safe robot proxy for vision-based autonomous driving, `tmrl` features a readily-implemented example pipeline for the TrackMania 2020 racing video game.

 _Note: In the context of RL, an AI is called a policy._